LaminarFlow24/CIFAR-10/README.md

-To see the output of the model on website kindly visit -:
+The CNN is deployed on this web page, kindly check it out -:

 https://yashascifar.streamlit.app/